likai1993/likai1993.github.io/_pages/about.md

 Welcome!

 I am a third-year PhD student in Electrical and Computer Engineering at Syracuse University [[SU]](http://eng-cs.syr.edu/our-departments/electrical-engineering-and-computer-science), I am honorable to be supervised by [Dr. Yuzhe (Richard) Tang](http://tristartom.github.io/).
-My research interests lie in distributed system and cyber-security, with current focus on Intel SGX and Blockchain.
+My research interests lie in security measurement, vulnerability detection, and cost optimization, with current focus on Intel SGX and Blockchain.

 I received a B.Eng from Nanjing University of Aeronautics and Astronautic [[NUAA]](http://www.nuaa.edu.cn) in 2015.
-After that, I spent two years at [ZTE](http://www.zte.com.cn/global/) working as a full-time software engineer, where I led the research and development of CDN.
+After that, I spent two years at [ZTE](http://www.zte.com.cn/global/) working as a full-time software engineer and leading the research and development of CDN.

-Check out my [CV](https://likai1993.github.io/cv/) and [publications](https://likai1993.github.io/publications/) for the research projects.
+Check out my [CV](https://likai1993.github.io/cv/) and [publications](https://likai1993.github.io/publications/).